ltw-webdev-3/curriculum/exporting-from-illustrator.md

       - `prod` — (short for `production`) to keep perfect assets ready for exporting, in case they need to be changed
       - `www` — this is your GitHub repository, where all your HTML & CSS files are (we’re not using GitHub right now)
-      - `images` — this is where the exported, smushed files go
+      - `www/images` — this is where the exported, smushed files go

       **Illustrator documents SHOULD NEVER be committed into your GitHub repository.**
     notes:
-      - label: "Type it, type it real good"
-        text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"
       - label: "Naming conventions"
         text: "Don’t forget to follow the [naming conventions](/topics/naming-paths-cheat-sheet/#naming-conventions)."